 - Other potential causes of SI joint problems include history of trauma, such as occupational lifting.

 The SI joint is often missed as a low back pain generator because it is difficult to diagnose.
 The most significant indication is specific location of pain below the lumbar spine.In addition:

 - It's common for SI joint problems to feel like spinal disc pain, so SI joint disorders may not get diagnosed if your clinician is not evaluating your SI joint

 - SI joint problems can occur in conjunction with other non-SI joint spinal problems, such as herniated disc, degenerative disc disease, osteoarthritis, or sciatica

 - Patients who are still in pain after lumbar spine surgery may have actually had an SI joint problem instead or in addition to another spinal problem

 - Patients who have had prior lumbar spine surgery may develop issues with their SI joint.
-The SI joint is a pain generator in low back pain of 43% of post-lumbar and lumbosacral fusion patients, the so-called ‘failed back surgery’ patients.2
+According to scientific data, it's common for pain from the SI joint to mimic disc or lower back pain.2

 These diagnostic challenges make it important for patients to bring up the possibility of SI joint problems with their doctors and surgeons.

 1Cohen, Steven P. Sacroiliac Joint Pain: A Comprehensive Review of Anatomy, Diagnosis, and Treatment.
 Anesth Analg 2005; 101:1440-1453.

 2DePalma, Michael J., et al. Etiology of Chronic Low Back Pain in Patients Having Undergone Lumbar Fusion.
 Pain Medicine 2011; 12: 224–233. *Conducts clinical research for SI-BONE Inc.